texfaq/texfaq.github.io/FAQ-wideflt.md

 date: 2014-06-10
 ---

-# Centring a very wide figure or table

 The normal means of centring a figure or table object is to include `\centering` at the top of the float.
 This doesn't help if the object is wider than `\textwidth`&nbsp;&mdash; the object starts at the left